Industry facts, challenges and solutions for today’s international shipping strategies

 4. Slow Delivery Time: The modern consumer is used to the quickness of two-day shipping, thanks to Amazon.
 But traditionally shipping has taken weeks for orders to make it to the doorsteps of international customers, and this has caused the popularity of cross-border shipping to weaken.

 So what are companies doing to overcome these challenges and successfully sell and ship across-borders?
-Retailers are primarily using freight forwarders, but 58% of logistics providers with retail customers do not offer cross-border expertise.
+Retailers and manufacturers are primarily using freight forwarders, but 58% of logistics providers with retail customers do not offer cross-border expertise.
 Others hire customer compliance specialists or full service cross-border e-commerce specialists to strategize international shipping methods.
 However, more and more businesses are looking to their shipping software for global shipping capabilities.

 Once you’re cross-border enabled and your website allows for international sales, it is important to choose a cross-border shipping strategy, specifically how you will get your parcels delivered to your customers.
 The best bet is to offer your customers a range of choices.
 Then determine if your shipping solutions will offer features such as tracking, insurance, and proof of delivery – this will help to establish trust in the shipping process.
 Next, determine if you will collect taxes on the front or the back end.
 Finally, if you do anticipate returned or refused parcels, be sure to have a viable reverse logistics method to get the parcel back to your home base.
 This can all be done with global multi-carrier shipping software.